 I’ve made a new friend who’s got a way about him.
 I mean, he is Irish and laughs the way I imagine an elf might.
 He’s small too, as an elf would be.
 Even though he grew up in the Dublin suburbs, it feels like he came into the world as a small creature curled up in a brown nest, tucked into a hedgerow of ivy.
 Then he grew, and tumbled out into a farmer’s field in County Clare, just missing a pile of ewe berries.
 How he got from there to Dublin, I couldn’t say.
 Though he is a modern person—he even owns a commercial van—it’s a Ford.
 Still, when I was visiting, I had to do my best not to stare at the faint drift of sparkles floating behind him and I definitely did not mention the green felt hat.
 Or the bells tied around his ankles.
 When he was a young fellow, he liked to leap in the air while wearing them.
 At least once, he arrived in an Irish village on a donkey that was wearing antlers.
 I’ve seen the pictures.
 But fair enough, it was nearly Christmas.
 He might have once led an ordinary existence in the city, but now he’s in the west of Ireland, where there are holy wells and old stone walls that you could follow for days.
 I know our time left on this earth is limited.
 We have only so many heartbeats and hours of sunlight.
 So I had better catch up with him one day soon, maybe in summer.
 I’ll tell him to grab his hat and walk with me for a while.
 We’ll follow the hedgerows, visit the well and wet our hands and faces in its waters.

 I’m feeling the pain and weight of grey November.
 The rubble of buildings in Gaza is that shade of grey.
 My computer screen is the same colourless glare.
 It’s seeping into my eyes, draining them of colour.
 All the leaves have fallen to the ground, staining the fields in red.
 Red runs through the sewer grates when it rains, then turns to brown and eventually, grey.
 It happens season after season, year after year, century after century.
 And I fear it’s been so much longer, but I can’t bear the thought of millennia of war.
 Thousands upon thousands of wars.
 Homes, playgrounds and children ground into grey dust, over and over.
 We know this story so very well.
-We even have the means to change it.
-But that doesn’t matter.
+But it doesn’t matter.
 The seasons will still roll around again and again, and the living will fall away, after spilling their blood.
 The buildings will crumble into the ground until everything is obscured in dust.

 “…I had heard whispers over many years about a chamber of female divinity that was said to exist somewhere west of the Shannon, but I could find no reference to it in any book or journal.
 Then, finally, two years ago I stumbled upon the chamber, as some in the local community in Tulsk, Co Roscommon, had chosen to make it public again.
 It’s a cavern called Oweynagat in which an ancient goddess energy is said to reside…When the time was right, they were able to point small groups of individuals towards a tiny opening beneath a hawthorn tree in the bank of a field that led to it.
 The field is down a narrow laneway, apparently leading nowhere.”